Allan Bloom: Love and Friendship

-Of the work, Andrew Sullivan wrote "you cannot read [Bloom] on Romeo and Juliet or Antony and Cleopatra without seeing those works in a new light.
+Of the work, Andrew Sullivan wrote that "you cannot read [Bloom] on Romeo and Juliet or Antony and Cleopatra without seeing those works in a new light.
 You cannot read his account of Rousseau's La nouvelle Heloise without wanting to go back and read it—more closely—again ...
 Bloom had a gift for reading reality—the impulse to put your loving face to it and press your hands against it".
 Recollecting his friend in an interview, Bellow said "Allan inhaled books and ideas the way the rest of us breathe air ...
 People only want the factual truth.
 Well, the truth is that Allan was a very superior person, great-souled.
 When critics proclaim the death of the novel, I sometimes think they are really saying that there are no significant people to write about.
 [But] Allan was certainly one."

 Personal life

 Bloom was gay.
 His last book, Love and Friendship, was dedicated to his companion, Michael Z. Wu.
 Whether or not he died of AIDS is a subject of controversy.